Plans set out to ban conversion therapy intended to change sexual orientation

 The Bill will aim to stop “abhorrent practices which do not work and cause extensive harm”.

-Legislation to ban conversion therapy that attempts to change someone’s sexual orientation has been outlined in the Queen’s Speech, following a series of U-turns by the Government.
+Legislation to ban conversion therapy that attempts to change someone’s sexual orientation in certain scenarios has been outlined in the Queen’s Speech, following a series of U-turns by the Government.

 The conversion therapy Bill will aim to stop “abhorrent practices which do not work and cause extensive harm” and protect people’s freedom to love who they want, the Government said.